Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks

 \subsection{From Neural ODEs to Neural CRNs}

-The analog nature of Neural ODEs makes them a natural reference system for designing Neural CRNs.
-Specifically, a Neural CRN can be constructed such that its species' concentration dynamics mirror the state variable dynamics of a corresponding Neural ODE.
-However, not all Neural ODEs can have a Neural CRN counterpart as chemical kinetics correspond to a restricted subclass of polynomial ODEs known as \textit{kinetics differential equations} (KDEs) \cite{hars1981inverse}.
+The analog nature of Neural ODEs makes them a suitable reference system for designing the Neural CRNs framework.
+Specifically, a Neural CRN can be constructed by emulating the ODE dynamics of a reference Neural ODE system through mass action kinetics.
+However, not all Neural ODEs can be converted into Neural CRNs as mass action kinetics represents a restricted subclass of polynomial ODEs known as \textit{kinetic differential equations} (KDEs) \cite{hars1981inverse}.

-\begin{definition} A KDE is a polynomial ODE that satisfies the following requirements. \begin{enumerate} \item All its variables must be positive-valued. \item The ODE must not have negative cross-effects, i.e., any term on the right-hand side with a negative sign must contain the differential variable. \end{enumerate} \end{definition} We utilize the \textit{canonic mechanism}\cite{hars1981inverse} described in Algorithm S1, to convert a KDE into a CRN .
-Briefly, this mechanism maps each term on the right hand side of the KDE to a singlechemical reaction: each variable in the term becomes a reactant species, the differential variable becomes the product species, the constant coefficient becomes the rate constant, and the reaction is catalytic in all its reactants.
-For instance, the KDE $\frac{dy}{dt} = kx_1 x_2$ translates to the reaction $X_1 + X_2 \xrightarrow[]{k} Y + X_1 + X_2$.
+\begin{definition} A KDE is a polynomial ODE that satisfies the following requirements. \begin{enumerate} \item All its variables must be positive-valued. \item The ODE must not have negative cross-effects, i.e., any term on the right-hand side with a negative sign must contain the differential variable. \end{enumerate} \end{definition} We utilize the \textit{canonic mechanism}\cite{hars1981inverse} described in Algorithm S1 to translate a KDE into a CRN.
+In summary, this mechanism maps each term on the right-hand side of the KDE into a single chemical reaction: the factor variables of the term become the reactants, the differential variable becomes the product, and the coefficient becomes the rate constant.
+Moreover, the reaction will be catalytic in all of its reactants.
+For example, KDE: $\frac{dy}{dt} = kx_1 x_2$ translates into the reaction $X_1 + X_2 \xrightarrow[]{k} Y + X_1 + X_2$.

-However, not all ODEs in the Neural ODEs framework can be KDEs, particularly due to the possibility of negative-valued gradients and the reverse-time integration used in the feedback phase.
-Polynomial ODEs that violate the KDE requirements---referred to here as \textit{non-KDEs}---are transformed into a KDE system by rewriting their variables in dual-rail form (see SI Text S4).
-In summary, any Neural ODE composed of polynomial ODEs can, in principle, be translated into a Neural CRN.
-Further, since the polynomial order directly determines the molecularity of the resulting reactions, lower-order polynomials are preferred during Neural CRN construction for minimizing complexity.
-Table~\ref{tab:ode_types} presents CRN translations for several KDEs and non-KDEs commonly used in our designs.
+However, not all ODEs in the Neural ODEs framework satisfy the KDE requirements.
+For example, the possibility of negative gradients or the backward integration of state variables during the feedback phase produces ODEs that violate them; we refer to such systems as \textit{non-KDEs}.
+In this work, we convert the non-KDEs into KDEs by reinterpreting their variables in the dual-rail form (see SI Text S4).
+Table~\ref{tab:ode_types} presents the CRN translations of common KDEs and non-KDEs used in our Neural CRN constructions.